Read This First

 Prompt 2: To confirm, decisions to act are not evidence.
 Therefore, any decision to act should not affect the probabilistic assessment that led to the decision to act.
 Correct?

-The central claim is this: Correct, decisions to act are not themselves evidence and should not retroactively affect the probabilistic assessment that led to the decision to act.
+In plain terms: Correct, decisions to act are not themselves evidence and should not retroactively affect the probabilistic assessment that led to the decision to act.

 This middle step carries forward salvation.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Reasoned Probabilities and Decisions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.